 One benefit of large hearing aid providers like Phonak is that they offer a wide range of products and a variety of styles for every hearing loss—from the kid-friendly Phonak Sky Marvel to the sleek, discreet, metallic Phonak Virto M-Titanium Marvel.

 This section will focus on two major Phonak hearing aid product lines: Phonak Paradise and Phonak Virto.

 The Phonak Paradise product line incorporates a wide variety of high-tech features, including:

 Phonak hearing aids batteries

 The Phonak Paradise is available both with disposable and rechargeable hearing aid batteries.
-According to Phonak, the rechargeable lithium-ion battery should last for a full 16-hour day (recharging at night), which includes 8 hours of standard listening, 4 hours of Bluetooth audio streaming, and 4 hours of TV audio streaming.
+According to Phonak, the rechargeable lithium-ion battery should last for a full 16-hour day (recharging at night), including 8 hours of standard listening, 4 hours of Bluetooth audio streaming, and 4 hours of TV audio streaming.

-Also note that the Phonak Paradise product line actually encompasses two different Phonak families: Phonak Naida Paradise and Phonak Audeo Paradise.
+Also, note that the Phonak Paradise product line encompasses two different Phonak families: Phonak Naida Paradise and Phonak Audeo Paradise.
 So what’s the difference between Phonak Naida and Phonak Audeo?
-The most obvious distinction is the two devices’ type:
+The most apparent distinction is the two devices’ types:

 - Phonak Naida is a BTE (behind-the-ear) hearing aid: the body of the device sits behind the ear and contains the microphone, amplifier, and receiver.